waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 ---
 published: true
-title: A Very Short Tutorial on Torchtext
+title: A Short Tutorial on Torchtext
 layout: post
 ---
-## A Very Short Tutorial on Torchtext

 About 2-3 months ago, I encountered this library: [Torchtext](https://github.com/pytorch/text).
 I nonchalantly scanned through the README file and realize I have no idea how to use it or what kind of problem is it solving.
 I moved on.